Diyckstra/terraform-provider-deyckstra/website/docs/r/ebs_snapshot_import.md

 * `owner_id` - The project ID.
 * `owner_alias` - The alias of the EBS snapshot owner.
 * `volume_size` - The size of the drive in GiB.
-* `tags_all` -Map of tags to assign to the resource.
+* `tags_all` - Map of tags assigned to the resource.

 ### Unsupported attributes

-~> **Note** These attributes may be present in the `terraform.tfstate` file but they have preset values and cannot be specified in configuration files.
+~> **Note** These attributes may be present in the `terraform.tfstate` file, but they have preset values and cannot be specified in configuration files.

 The following attributes are not currently supported: